-On March 17, 2011 DPS Trooper Oelsner was on routine patrol when a vehicle passed him going the opposite direction at 98 miles per hour.
+On March 17, 2011, DPS Trooper Oelsner was on routine patrol when a vehicle passed him going the opposite direction at 98 miles per hour.
 The trooper turned around on the vehicle and stopped it.
 The driver, Daniel Freund, had no excuse for the speed he was doing.
 Oelsner, who has seen to many fatal crashes in his career, spoke harshly to Freund.
 He told Freund that he was going to kill himself or somebody driving like he was.
-He told him he was a young inexperienced driver who would to end up losing his license (costing him almost $2000 a year) or his life, if he did not change his habits.
+He told him he was a young inexperienced driver who would to end up losing his license (costing him almost $2000 a year) or his life if he did not change his habits.

 On March 14, 2012 Caney Creek Fire Department was dispatched just after 2 a.m. to a reported major accident in the 12800 block of FM 1485.
 MCHD was first to arrive on the scene and found a 2002 Saturn that had struck a utility pole.
-The vehicle snapped off not one but two utility poles which were paired next to each other.
-In addition the top of the pole snapped, leaving 35,000 volts hanging overhead.
+The vehicle snapped off not one but two utility poles that were paired next to each other.
+In addition, the top of the pole snapped, leaving 35,000 volts hanging overhead.
 Fire crews called for additional help from River Plantation Fire Department, Using three sets of tools it was a joint effort between firefighters, MCHD medics, deputies with the Montgomery County Sheriff’s Office and wrecker drivers to free the two teens from the twisted metal mass.
 After almost an hour, with the high voltage lines hanging just over their heads they were able to free the two and start medical care.

 The male driver is Daniel Freund, 18-years-old.
 He was transported to Ben Taub Hospital in Houston in critical condition.

-The female passenger has been identified as a 16-year-old Halie Mcdonald a Caney Creek High School student student.
+The female passenger has been identified as a 16-year-old Halie Mcdonald a Caney Creek High School student.
 She was transported to Hermann Hospital in Houston in critical condition with a severe head injury, internal injuries, and broken bones.
 She was pronounced dead a short time later.

-Due to fog the Air Medical Services were unavailable at the time.
+Due to fog, the Air Medical Services were unavailable at the time.

 Troopers investigated the crash as Entergy workers stood by to start making repairs and to restore service.
 DPS Trooper Oelsner who stopped Freund the year before was one of the Troopers investigating the crash.
 Early investigation shows the vehicle was southbound at a high rate of speed when it entered a curve.
 Running off the edge of the road, the vehicle slid sideways into the pole.